Bradshaw/spaceshipsin.space/sources/markdown/out/rad-brats/index.md

-# Räd Borg
+# Rad Brats

-Räd Borg is based upon, and compatible with Mörk Borg.
+Rad Brats is based upon, and compatible with Mörk Borg.
 See [legal](#legal) for more information.
 This document is a work in progress, entire chunks are missing, some parts are incomplete, and it's being written and tweaked on the fly as I playtest it.

 About the name: